jackxxu/dock_test/README.md

 Different from the popular [Rack::Test], DockTest focuses on just on service applications and tests 100% from outside.

 1. 100% end-to-end as it is based on HTTP requests/responses.
-When testing in local mode, also racks up the local rack server.
+When testing in local mode, it also racks up the local rack server.
-2. same tests can run in all environments - development, test, staging, and production.
+2. same tests can run for all deployment environments - development, test, staging, and production.
 3. environment-specific `skippy` setting to automatically skip tests with requests that create side-effects in production environments.
 4. focuses on service applications to strip out sessions, cookies, javascript, file uploads, and other browser-related features.
 5. provides custom assertions that are specific to api responses, including schema validation.